-1 5.
-Holding an annual meeting between the Chief of Police, Mayor and 2 the Chair of each Community Policing Council to present their annual reports, 3 discuss progress and concerns.
-4 C. The Civilian Police Oversight Agency shall provide staff and 5 administrative support to the Community Policing Councils, including: 6 1.
-Subject to budget sufficiency, appropriation, and city personnel 7 policies and procedures, employing staff, including but not limited to a liaison 8 and an administrative assistant, who are responsible for: 9 Taking minutes at Community Policing Council meetings; 10 b.
-Publishing Community Policing Council meeting minutes, 11 agendas, and annual reports on the Community Policing Council website; 12 c.
-Communicating with and coordinating resources for the 13 Community Policing Councils; 14 d.
-Keeping the Community Policing Councils informed of 15 Department developments including but not limited to information related to the 16 CASA; 17 e.
-Community outreach plans; recruitment plans; and overall 18 strategic goals and objectives; 19 f.
-Providing support to Community Policing Councils for 20 recruitment activities and recruitment planning; 21 g.
-Notifying Community Policing Councils of potential 22 recruitment opportunities; 23 h.
-Helping ensure that each Community Policing Councils' 24 selection process is fair, transparent, non-discriminatory, includes a 25 representative cross-section of the community, and ultimately results in at least a 26 CPC that satisfies the minimum membership and duties of this Ordinance; and 27 i.
-Providing materials and supplies to the Community Policing 28 Councils to support the Community Policing Councils in fulfilling their duties.
-29 § 9-4-6-8.
-GENERAL PROVISIONS 30 A. The provisions of the Public Boards, Commissions and Committees 31 Ordinance, R.O.A.
-1994, §§ 2-6-1-1 through 2-6-1-6, do not apply to the 32 Community Policing Councils established by this Ordinance.
+- B. The Albuquerque Police Department shall collaborate with the Community Policing Councils by, at a minimum: - 1.
+Regularly communicating with the Community Policing Councils and the Community Policing Council Liaison; - 2.
+Providing information and speakers for meetings of and inquiries by the Community Policing Councils; - 3.
+Reviewing, assessing, and responding to Community Policing Council recommendations within forty-five days of receiving a recommendation; informing the Community Policing Council of whether the recommendation will be implemented; and providing a rationale for rejected recommendations; - 4.
+Making training available to Community Policing Council members; and - 5.
+Holding an annual meeting between the Chief of Police, Mayor and the Chair of each Community Policing Council to present their annual reports, discuss progress and concerns. - C. The Civilian Police Oversight Agency shall provide staff and administrative support to the Community Policing Councils, including: - 1.
+Subject to budget sufficiency, appropriation, and city personnel policies and procedures, employing staff, including but not limited to a liaison and an administrative assistant, who are responsible for: - a.
+Taking minutes at Community Policing Council meetings; - b.
+Publishing Community Policing Council meeting minutes, agendas, and annual reports on the Community Policing Council website; - c.
+Communicating with and coordinating resources for the Community Policing Councils; - d.
+Keeping the Community Policing Councils informed of Department developments including but not limited to information related to the CASA; - e.
+Community outreach plans; recruitment plans; and overall strategic goals and objectives; - f.
+Providing support to Community Policing Councils for recruitment activities and recruitment planning; - g.
+Notifying Community Policing Councils of potential recruitment opportunities; - h.
+Helping ensure that each Community Policing Councils' selection process is fair, transparent, non-discriminatory, includes a representative cross-section of the community, and ultimately results in at least a CPC that satisfies the minimum membership and duties of this Ordinance; and i.
+Providing materials and supplies to the Community Policing Councils to support the Community Policing Councils in fulfilling their duties.

+§ 9-4-6-8.
+GENERAL PROVISIONS

+A. The provisions of the Public Boards, Commissions and Committees Ordinance, ROA 1994, §§ 2-6-1-1 through 2-6-1-6, do not apply to the Community Policing Councils established by this Ordinance.

 B. No Community Policing Council shall organize, sponsor, advertise, or host any political forum, or candidates running for elected office.
-However, nothing in this section is intended to restrict the members of Community Policing Councils from engaging in any political activities outside the course and scope of their duties as a Community Policing Council member.]"
+However, nothing in this section is intended to restrict the members of Community Policing Councils from engaging in any political activities outside the course and scope of their duties as a Community Policing Council member.
+No CPC member shall run for or hold elective office while serving on a CPC."